About Year Out GroupBecause not all gap year providers are the same

 His primary aim is to raise the profile of the Year Out Group and you can contact him with general enquiries including speaking at events, potential collaborations or to feedback on organisations listed on the website.

-Our Executive Commitee are drawn from our member organisations and guide the work of the CEO.
+The Executive Committee are drawn from our member organisations and guide the work of the CEO, overseen by the Chair.
 They are also Directors of Year Out Group.

 The Year Out Group is a not for profit company limited by guarantee and registered in England & Wales as company number 4159554.